The Truth... What is it?

 Jews, Christians, and Muslims have the blessing of having identified and related to the only true God.
 Disturbingly, even within these faiths, the characteristics of God seem different:

-1. Islam: The Islamic writings & highly publicized modern practices of a numerous (many say) minority seem to describe a god...Allah...with attributes which are unlike those of the God of Abraham).
+1. Islam: The Islamic writings & highly publicized modern practices of a numerous (many say) minority seem to describe a god...Allah...with attributes which are unlike those of the God of Abraham since the coming of Jesus).
 Allah seems angry and desirous that followers brutalize errant believers as well as unbelievers.

-2. Judaism: The Jewish view is of YHWH who calls out for right relationships which seem to be bound up in strict rule and ritual following.
+2. Judaism: The Jewish view is of YHWH who calls out for right relationships which seem to be bound up in strict rule and ritual following and with severe punishments for rule-breaking.

 4. The God revealed by Jesus: since mere mortals so quickly confuse and blur the truth of Who God is, He sent Jesus to set the record straight.
-And Jesus taught the apostles the truth which then was set down by men under Divine inspiration in the New Testament.
+And Jesus taught the apostles the truth which then was set down by men under Divine inspiration in the New Testament: God is mankind's Father who is filled with love, mercy, and grace for His creation; He is NOT a hanging judge!
+He is NOT a sin-stained deity!

 5. Other gods: As with the examples above, all other "gods" than the One described by Jesus are figments and creations within the minds of man.
-In fact, mankind knowingly and inadvertently creates and "worships" countless gods such as power, sex, money, work, etc.
+In fact, mankind knowingly and inadvertently creates idols, and "worships" countless gods, of such as power, sex, money, work, atheism, etc. (all of those things which a human can put faith in).

 This one true God revealed Himself to Abraham and chose the children (descendants...became the Israelites, the Jews) of Abraham as His own.
 The subsequent first Christians were Jews, and Gentile Christians came thereafter into the fold.
 As noted below, God Himself declared that His proper name was Yahweh.
 Being an ancient Jewish capitol offense to misuse the name of God, Yahweh became [ by the time...460BC... of the return from the Babylonian exile] a non-utterable name (Zechariah 24:16) which was denoted in writings as YHWH (old Hebrew has no vowels); and, when this tetragrammaton was read in Hebrew, it was spoken as Adonai.